Martha Graham Dance Company: Early works

 Many of Graham's early works were austere.
 She designed her own costumes and neglected scenery.
 In 1930, she choreographed "Lamentation", a piece in which the dancer's expressed emotion is aided by the Graham's choice in fabric.
 There are two major themes present in Graham's work: Amerindian experience and Greek mythology.
 Her work "Primitive Mysteries", choreographed in 1931, was created after her visit to the American Southwest, and is a re-enactment of the ritual in honor of the Virgin Mary.
 It is set in three movements: the first movement is based around the birth of Jesus, the second Jesus' crucifixion, and the third Mary going to heaven.

 Her work “Frontier” is the first piece she created with scenery: a fence and two ropes.
 It was a female solo that premiered in 1935 with music by Horst.

 Her company was all female until she created her first male-female duet in 1938, “American Document”.
 In the movement entitled ‘Puritan Episode’ she danced with her future husband, Erick Hawkins.
 Hawkins became her lead male dancer for the company and her frequent dance partner.
 The two danced together in her most famous Americana piece “Appalachian Spring”.
-The piece premiered in 1944, set to music by Aaron Copeland.
+The piece premiered in 1944, set to music by Aaron Copland.